0x00000002/read/idempotency.md

 ![image](https://habrastorage.org/webt/qx/xn/fp/qxxnfpfhwb7cgmvvecvttpigxgs.png)

-Vasya thought: why do you need a meter at all, if you can count the total number of such orders each time on the base?
+Vasya thought: why do you need to count at all, if you can count the total number of such orders each time on the base?
 A colleague told him that, firstly, the old orders go to separate storages, and secondly, the counter is used in loaded API, where it is important not to make unnecessary queries to the base.

 Vasya has created a task in the task tracker to modify the counter calculation according to the following algorithm: